Affinity Designer vs Illustrator (2026): One-Time vs Subscription Vector

 30-Second Answer

-Pick Affinity Designer 2 for a professional vector tool at a one-time $69.99 with combined vector + pixel persona, excellent performance, and no subscription.
-Pick Adobe Illustrator for the industry standard vector software with advanced typography, 3D capabilities, and seamless Creative Cloud integration.
-Affinity wins on price; Illustrator wins on advanced features and industry standard.
+Choose Affinity Designer 2 for a professional vector tool at a one-time $69.99 with combined vector + pixel workflow, excellent performance, and no subscription.
+Choose Adobe Illustrator for the industry-standard with advanced typography, 3D capabilities, and seamless Creative Cloud integration.
+Affinity wins 5-3 on overall value, but Illustrator remains essential for agency/studio workflows.

 Our Verdict